parisodlab/dry-guide/docs/ibu-intro.md

 If you are running a few simple commands or want to experiment with files directly you can start an interactive session on IBU.
 The command below (based on the `srun` command) will give you access to a node where you can run your command:

 ```
-interact -n 1 -c 1 -m 64G -p queue-name -t “time in minutes”
+srun -p pibu_el8 -c 4 --mem 4G --time 2-0  --pty /bin/bash
 ```
-Where `-n` is the number of nodes, `-c` is the number of cores, `-a` is the allocation ID, `-m` is the allocated memory,`-p` is the partition/queue, and `-t` is the walltime for the session.
+Where `-c` is the number of cores,  `--mem` is the allocated memory,`-p` is the partition/queue, and `--time` is the walltime for the session.

 !!!
 Important
     Do not run commands for big data directly on login node, they are not meant for running heavy-load workflows.
 Either open an interact session, or submit a job.